Heating oil is used for space and water heating

 Most of U.S. heating oil consumers are in the Northeast

 Most U.S. residential sector and commercial sector heating oil consumption occurs in the New England and the Central Atlantic regions (PDF) of the country.
 In 2012, New York became the first state to require ultra-low sulfur heating oil (ULSHO)—heating oil to have a sulfur content of 15 parts per million or less.
-Delaware and New Jersey transitioned to OLSHO in 2016, and all six New England states transitioned to ULSHO on July 1, 2018.
+Delaware and New Jersey transitioned to ULSHO in 2016, and all six New England states transitioned to ULSHO on July 1, 2018.

 Biomass-based heating oil is available in some states